 On 22 December 2017, approximately one year after Sapin II entered into force, the AFA published its first official anti-corruption guidance: 'Guidelines to help private and public sector entities prevent and detect corruption, influence peddling, extortion by public officials, unlawful taking of interest, misappropriation of public funds and favouritism' (the Guidelines).
 Although not legally binding, the Guidelines, which are consistent with international anti-corruption compliance best practices, are intended to provide a framework around which organisations can develop their compliance policies and programmes.
 The stated scope of coverage of the Guidelines is broad.
 They apply to 'all private and public-sector entities, regardless of their size, legal structure, business area, revenue or number of employees' and 'are applicable everywhere on French territory'.
-Further, the Guidelines reach 'all companies, including subsidiaries of foreign groups, if such subsidiaries are established in the French Republic' and all such 'corporations and entities, regardless of where they do business, including other countries that do not have more rigorous standards for preventing and detecting corruption'.
+Further, the Guidelines reach 'all companies, including subsidiaries of foreign groups, if such subsidiaries are established in the French Republic' and all such 'corporations and entities, regardless of where they do business, including other countries that do not have more rigorous standards for preventing and detecting corruption.'
+On 12 January 2021, the AFA published an updated version of the 2017 anti-corruption guidance.